pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit show-world-on-game-start >}}

-Now we have a whole game that can be started by the player, runs through the players 3 lives, ends, and can be started again!
+Now we have a whole game that can be started by the player, runs through the player's 3 lives, ends, and can be started again!

 ## Keeping score